Fenchel-Moreau identities on convex cones: Examples of perfect cones

 Now, we have $\F=\E$.
 In view of \eqref{eq:E_matrix}, we can identify $\F$ with $\S^m_+$ and $\cspan \F$ with $\S^m$.
-We know that $\S^m_+$ is self-dual by Lemma~\ref{lemma:psd}.
-In addition, in finite dimensions, self-dual cones always have nonempty interior (c.f. \cite[Exercise 6.15]{bauschke2011convex}).
+We know that $\S^m_+$ is self-dual in $\S^m$ by Lemma~\ref{lemma:psd}, whose interior is given by $\S^m_{++}$ and thus not empty.
 Therefore, all conditions on $\F$ in Definition~\ref{def:perfect} are verified. \end{proof}